Turkish Programming Contest 2019

 Suzan Üsküdarlı - Computer Engineering Department of Boğaziçi University

 Yusuf Hakan Kalaycı - Computer Science Department of University of Southern California

-The top ten teams qualifying in this contest can then participate in the Southeastern Europe Regional Contest (‘‘SEERC’’) held in Bucharest on October 18 to 20, and will be financially supported for this purpose.
+The top ten teams qualifying in this contest can then participate in the Southeastern Europe Regional Contest (‘‘SEERC’’) held in Bucharest on October 18 to 20, and will be covering the transportation and accommodation expenses for this purpose.

 Participation must be in teams of two or three students from the same university which must be located in Turkey.

 Each team member must provide their student card or a recent student transcript that show their dates of study, and must be born in 1996 or later.

 The teams must register online in order to participate.